Dominant yellow (also known as clear sable or fawn) describes a phenotype with a red base color with very little dark-tipped sabling.

 Countershading

-In some Asian spitz breeds like Shiba or Akita Inu, these lighter markings are called Urajiro.
-They can get very light and form a very crisp pattern.
+In some Asian spitz breeds like Shiba or Akita Inu, these lighter markings are called urajiro.
+They are thought to be some refined version of countershading and can form a very crisp pattern.

-Since this includes merle patterns breeders should be cautious to not accidentally assume a clear sable was non-merle because he looks that way!
+Breeders should be cautious not to accidentally assume a dog was non-Merle because it looks solid red!

 Dog Breeds with Dominant Yellow